 There are a wide variety of maples (Acer sp.) within the park from commonly known sycamore trees to field maples, sugar maples and then lesser known varieties such as paperbark maples and snake bark maples.

 If you are by the white house just by Cartland’s conservatory, near the entrance to the plant nursery, then this Paperbark maple, Acer griseum, will be on the grassed area by the picnic tables.
+The leaves are not the typical shape of a maple tree but instead is a three-lobed leaf.
+In the picture of the leaves you can see the typical winged seed of a maple, known as a samara.

 This is a paperbark maple somewhere in the pond area – on the right hand side as you look away from the white house . . .